Clinical Trial Patient Recruitment Services Market Size and Share

 Clinical Trial Patient Recruitment Services Market Analysis by Mordor Intelligence

-The clinical trial patient recruitment market is valued at USD 1.06 billion in 2025 and is forecast to reach USD 1.57 billion in 2030, advancing at an 8.23% CAGR.
+The clinical trial patient recruitment market size is valued at USD 1.06 billion in 2025 and is forecast to reach USD 1.57 billion in 2030, advancing at an 8.23% CAGR.
 Expansion is underpinned by regulatory mandates that penalize trials lacking demographic diversity, rising use of AI-driven participant identification, and accelerating adoption of decentralized and hybrid study models.
 Sponsors are allocating larger budgets to recruitment platforms to cut cycle times, while technology vendors are layering predictive analytics onto vast health-data assets to refine outreach.
 Direct-to-patient strategies, supported by social media micro-targeting, are lowering geographic barriers and elevating enrollment rates.
 Heightened M&A activity among contract research organizations (CROs) and digital health firms signals a shift toward full-stack service offerings that integrate site selection, recruitment, retention and data capture functions.
 Collectively, these dynamics keep the clinical trial patient recruitment market on a steady growth trajectory despite intensifying competition for qualified participants.

 Key Report Takeaways